surveysolutions/docs/content/release-notes/version-19-02/index.md

 ## Question bank and classifications library

 Searchable libraries of questions and answer options from which users may copy content.
 The question bank draws from questions in public questionnaires.
-The classifications library draws from a [complication by the International Household Survey Network](http://www.ihsn.org/projects/question-bank).
+The classifications library draws from a [compilation by the International Household Survey Network](http://www.ihsn.org/projects/question-bank).

 {{< imgproc "images/classification-tab.png" Fit "635x480" />}}